realei/OpenBlog/README.md

 3. if you have a local virtual env, for example "openlog-env", you can:
    "echo 'set -a; source ./.env.dev; set +a' >> ./openblog-env/bin/postactivate"
 Details about python evironment variables for web app, please click [here](https://help.pythonanywhere.com/pages/environment-variables-for-web-apps)
-## Run OpenBlog with docker-compose

-1. docker-compose up -d --build
-2. to create a super user, you can use: docker exec -it container_id python manage.py createsuperuser